Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/001_getting_started.md

 The Forge serves as a comprehensive template for building your own AutoGPT agent.
 It not only provides the setting for setting up, creating, and running your agent, but also includes the benchmarking system and the frontend for testing it.
 We'll touch more on those later!
 For now just think of the forge as a way to easily generate your boilerplate in a standardized way.

-### System Requirements

-This project supports Linux (Debian based), Mac, and Windows Subsystem for Linux (WSL).
-If you are using a Windows system, you will need to install WSL.
-You can find the installation instructions for WSL [here](https://learn.microsoft.com/en-us/windows/wsl/).

 ## Section 2: Setting up the Forge Environment

 To begin, you need to fork the [repository](https://github.com/Significant-Gravitas/AutoGPT) by navigating to the main page of the repository and clicking **Fork** in the top-right corner.